dustinpfister/test_angular/README.md

 * add js-yaml as a dependency for yaml file support
 * add support for conf.yaml files for demos, games, and path indexs
 * can set angular version in conf.yaml

-* more demos
+* 11 demos so far
-* continue working on games, maybe make more.